Costantino14/Costantino14/README.md

 💼 I'm looking for a job as a Junior Web Developer
 😄 Pronouns: He/Him
-⚡ Fun fact: I can solve a Rubik's cube in under 2 minutes!
+⚡ Fun fact: I lived in the countryside of Tasmania!

 🛠️ **Skills**